Back to index

 \[ Chao = S_o + \frac{f_1(f_1-1)}{2(f_2+1)} \]

-with \(S_o\) the observed species richness in a given plot, \(f_1\) the number of species with one single individual and \(f_2\) the number of species with 2 individuals.
+with \(S_o\) the observed species richness in a given plot, \(f_1\) the number of species with only one single individual (singletons) and \(f_2\) the number of species with only 2 individuals (doubletons).
+This index adds an estimate of unobserved species (calculated from the singleton/doubleton ratio) to the count of observed species, this way providing a more “realistic” richness value.

 Let’s first calculate manually this index on the plot 35 and then use dedicated vegan functions.